Jefiozie/nx-jefiozie/articles/deploy-scully-cloudflare.md

 ![Preview of Connect Github](./assets/cloudflare/connect_github.png)

 5. When you successfully connected to Github, you can choose a repository.
-In our example I'm selecting `demo-cloudflare-pages`
+In our example, I'm selecting `demo-cloudflare-pages`

 6. After selecting the project, click on **Begin Setup**